 Before diving into the features of online and offline systems, however, it’s important to properly define access control systems in the first place.
-It’s actually a term with a definition that has broadened over time, as 21st century solutions can involve anything from simple network-enabled door locks to advanced card readers or biometric scanners.
+It’s actually a term with a definition that has broadened over time, as 21st-century solutions can involve anything from simple network-enabled door locks to advanced access card readers or biometric scanners.

 Regardless of the TYPE of access control system you’re talking about, they all still service the same goal: providing organizations with the additional visible layer of security they need to control who can go where, when and how.
 They’re a great way to do everything from preventing intrusion to increasing accountability to certain “authorized access only” locations within a facility.

 The major difference between the two types of access control systems is that when it comes to an offline system, the individual components (like door locks or card readers) are not usually wiredinto a centralized access control panel.
 Likewise, they’re not connected to or controlled over a network.
 They’re programmed locally and managed internally.
 Modern day solutions can still provide you with analytical data like access history, but that data will need to be retrieved manually.